SzpakKamil/SheetKit/Sources/SheetKit.docc/Extension/Styling/SKSheetOptions/SKSheetOptions-hideCloseButton.md

         }
     }
     @Tab("macOS") {
-        On macOS, the close button, styled with ``SKNavigationButtonStyle``, affects the back button on multi-page sheets when `hideCloseButton(true)` is set, with the back button absent on the first page but appearing in the close button’s position on subsequent pages.
-Placement is influenced by ``SKSheetStyle``: bottom for `default`, top for `compact` and `prominent`.
+        On macOS, the `hideCloseButton` option controls the close button’s visibility, styled with `SKNavigationButtonStyle`, affecting the back button on multi-page sheets when hidden.
+The back button is absent on the first page but replaces the close button on subsequent pages, with placement varying by `SKSheetStyle` (bottom for `default`, top for `compact`/`prominent`).
+This ensures controlled dismissal in window-based interfaces.
         @TabNavigator {
             @Tab("macOS 26 and Newer") {
-                The close button uses a clear liquid glass capsule with primary color text for `default` style (bottom placement), or a circular button with an accent color `xmark` icon and liquid glass background for `compact` and `prominent` styles (top placement).
+                For macOS 26 and newer, the close button is a clear liquid glass capsule with primary color text (`default`, bottom) or a circular button with an accent color `xmark` icon (`compact`/`prominent`, top).
+Setting `.hideCloseButton(true)` removes it, with the back button appearing on subsequent pages for multi-page sheets.
                 @TabNavigator {
                     @Tab("Default") {
-                        The close button or back button is a capsule with primary color text in a clear liquid glass capsule, minimum width of 100, placed at the bottom.
+                        The close/back button is a capsule with primary color text, minimum width of 100, placed at the bottom.
+Hiding it supports programmatic dismissal for critical tasks.
                         @Row(numberOfColumns: 2) {
                             @Column(size: 1) {
                                 @Image(source: "Documentation-Styling-SKSheetOptions-HideCloseButton-Showing-Default-macOS26", alt: "Close Button Visible") {